chris-calmatlas/c4t-netlifycms-draft2/README.md

 - [ ] Top of the fold
     - [x] Navbar
     - [ ] Beautify projects page
-    - [ ] Three part display with background on homepage
+    - [x] Three part display with background on homepage
-    - [ ] Header text on a cool background
+    - [x] Header text on a cool background
-    - [ ] Social Bar - Is this a footer?
+    - [x] Social Bar as a footer

 ### Responsive design